ForJournalism/fj-ethics/README.md

 fj-ethics
 =========

-Case studies involving the ethical use of open data in modern digital journalism
+## Case studies involving the ethical use of open data in modern digital journalism

+Public records are all around us.
+We have the tech to make these records perfectly searchable and indexable.
+But should we?
+Journalists and developers needs to consider the ethical ramifications the publication of open records can wreak on individuals and organizations now that it's effectively impossible to completely redact after publishing.
+This workshop aims to create thoughtful case studies for professionals and students to consider when there is legal clarity yet ethical uncertainty with publishing public records data.

 ## Possible topics